kobotoolbox/docs/source/kobocollect-android.md

 2. At the bottom you will see the **User Access Control** which includes **Main Menu Settings**, **User Settings** and **Form Entry Settings**.

 3. Select the buttons you would like to hide from the different screens.
-If you set an admin password, your enumerators won't be able to access the **Admin Settings** to change access to these buttons
+If you set an admin password, your enumerators won't be able to access the **Admin Settings** to change access to these buttons.